MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 **Certifications required**: Standard

 All adapters with Standard or Premium AQ support RDMA (Remote Direct Memory Access).
-RDMA is the recommended deployment choice for storage workloads in Azure Stack HCI and can be optionally enabled for storage workloads (using SMB) for virtual machines (VMs).
+RDMA is the recommended deployment choice for storage workloads in Azure Stack HCI and can be optionally enabled for storage workloads (using SMB) for VMs.
 See the **Guest RDMA** section later.

 Azure Stack HCI supports RDMA using either the iWARP or RoCE protocol implementations.